jina-ai/clip-as-service/README.md

 bc = BertClient(ip='xx.xx.xx.xx')  # ip address of the GPU machine bc.encode(['First do it', 'then do it right', 'then do it better'])
 ```

+Note that you only need `pip install -U bert-serving-client` in this case, the server side is not required.

 > :bulb: **Checkout some advance usages below:**
 > - [Using `BertClient` with `tf.data` API](#using-bertclient-with-tfdata-api)